 1b.
-Part Story Structure for Narrative Writing
+5 Part Story Structure for Narrative Writing

-Exposition Rising Action Climax Denouement Resolution This is where you outline your setting, introduce your main characters and the time in which your The author puts the character into a complicated situation and forces them into an irreversible The story reaches a crucial moment.
+in the story 2015 Fare Story Structure for Hurrative Williams Exposition Rising Action Climax Denouement Resolution This is where you outline your setting, introduce your main characters and the time in which your story is set.
+The author puts the character into a complicated situation and forces them into an irreversible situation.
+The story reaches a crucial moment.
 The tension builds reaching a peak.
 The story explores the consequences of the climax.
 The tension starts to ease.
-The story's central problem is finally resolved leaving the reader with a sense of completion.
+The story's centra problem is finally resolved leaving the reader with a sense of completion.